CID Cold Case Unit

 A cold case is defined as an investigation where the manner of death has been ruled as a homicide or is suspected to be a homicide and all logical investigative leads have been exhausted without resolution, or a missing persons case with extenuating circumstances or suspected to resolve in a death and all logical investigative leads have been exhausted without resolution.

-Click here If you would like to submit a tip on a cold case.
+Click here to submit a tip on a cold case.

 ► National Missing and Unidentified Persons System (NamUs).